 Well, that’s not the case if your team uses Cyber Chief.

-Cyber Chief saves many person-weeks of developer productivity over time and also ensures that best-practice fixes are applied to the application because it provides details vulnerability fixes, including code snippets, where possible.
+Cyber Chief saves many person-weeks of developer productivity over time and also ensures that best-practice fixes are applied to the application because it provides detailed vulnerability fixes, including code snippets, where possible.

 Want a vulnerability assessment report with best practice vulnerability fixes?